In Your Community » King » Construction Projects »

 - Construction is taking place in two phases.
 Phase 1 began in May 2012 and was completed in early November 2012

 - Tree trimming in preparation for Phase 2 construction began in May 2013 and construction along the route began in June.
-Transmission line construction was completed in September 2013.
-Fiber-optic lines are now being installed
+We expect to complete construction by September 2013.

 Puget Sound Energy’s existing 50-year-old 115 kilovolt transmission line between the Cottage Brook substation, 14401 188th Ave.
 NE in Woodinville, and the Moorlands substation, 8010 NE 185th St. in Kenmore, needs to be replaced.
 In addition to being old, the existing line is approaching capacity, putting it at risk of overloading in certain conditions.
 If the line overloads, more than 56,000 customers served by 12 local substations in Woodinville, north Kirkland, Bothell, Kenmore and unincorporated King County are at risk of an outage.